Workers’ Compensation Insurance in New York

 What Are Workers’ Comp Death Benefits in New York?

 In the event that an injured or ill worker dies due to a work-related condition, that employee’s dependents (as defined by law) may file a claim to be reimbursed for funeral expenses.
-Funeral or memorial expenses may not exceed $12,500 in the following counties: Bronx, Kings, Nassau, New York, Queens, Richmond, Rockland, Suffolk, and Westchester.
-Expenses may not exceed $10,500 in all other New York counties.
+Funeral or memorial expenses by county are listed by the NYS WSB in two different reimbursement levels.

 - A surviving spouse or the dependent child(ren) of the deceased